d-kavaliou/python-course/README.md

 # A repository for python course homeworks
-# Also can include projects
+# Also can include projects sdds